-3.5 As far as possible annual leave should be taken at times preferred by the staff member.
+As far as possible annual leave should be taken at times preferred by the staff member.
 This is by agreement and taking into account the particular needs of AQA at that time.
 There is no requirement that leave be taken at specified times other than that the office is normally closed between Christmas and New Year, this period being in addition to personal annual leave provisions.

-3.6 When new technology, responsibilities or expectations are introduced into the workplace, AQA will ensure opportunities are provided for appropriate training and/or professional development for staff directly affected.
-Such training will include any health and safety implications or information that will enable staff to operate equipment without discomfort and will help maintain their general well-being and cultural competence An appropriate understanding of Te Reo Māori me ōna Tikanga Māori, Te Tiriti o Waitangi and biculturalism should also be included in the professional development of AQA staff.
+When new technology, responsibilities or expectations are introduced into the workplace, AQA will ensure opportunities are provided for appropriate training and/or professional development for staff directly affected.
+Such training will include any health and safety implications or information that will enable staff to operate equipment without discomfort and will help maintain their general well-being and cultural competence.
+Understanding of Te Reo Māori me ōna Tikanga Māori, Te Tiriti o Waitangi and biculturalism should also be included in the professional development of AQA staff.

-AQA carries out regular (currently biennial) assessment of work stations (as part of Universities New Zealand service provision).
+AQA carries out regular (currently biennial) assessment of work stations (as part of Universities New Zealand - Te Pōkai Tara service provision).

-3.7 On audit site visits and for other activities hosted by AQA, AQA ensures dietary requirements of participants are provided for and (for site visits) ensures special needs regarding mobility, access or ergonomic challenges are provided for.
+On audit site visits and for other activities hosted by AQA, AQA ensures dietary requirements of participants are provided for and (for site visits) ensures special needs regarding mobility, access or ergonomic challenges are provided for.

-3.8 The AQA Director (or in the case of the Director, the AQA Board) will respond promptly to any health and safety concern raised by a staff member, Board member or auditor.
+The AQA Executive Director (or in the case of the Executive Director, the AQA Board) will respond promptly to any health and safety concern raised by a staff member, Board member or auditor.
 Health and wellbeing includes work-related stress.